nvgeorgiev/to-doer/README.md

 - To look at the code, just open up the project in your favorite code editor.

+* Note: Firebase API would have expired, so you would have to setup your own firebase database

 ## Desktop Demo

 ![To-DoER Desktop Demo](/src/assets/project-demos/)